 The name Röntgen occurs regularly in the part of Germany which is called Rheinland, the region around Cologne and Düsseldorf.
-The small town of Lennep, about fifty kilometres East of Düsseldorf and positioned in a valley of the Bergische Land, houses the Deutsche Röntgen Museum.
+The small town of Lennep, about fifty kilometres East of Düsseldorf and positioned in a valley of the Bergische Land, houses the Deutsches Röntgen Museum.

 The museum is dedicated to the individual who discovered the rays which were named after him, Wilhelm Conrad Röntgen.
 The archives of the museum accommodate a wealth of information, among which a relatively complete family tree of all family members of the discoverer.
 Visiting Lennep is certainly worthwhile, the town survived the Second World War practically without a scratch and there are still many buildings in the original architectural style of the ‘Bergische Rokoko’.

 Initially this branch of the Röntgen family hails from the hamlet of Rölscheid in the parish of Dabringhausen, approximately forty kilometres northeast of Cologne.
 It is unclear how the oldest well-known ancestor of the Röntgens, the farmer Martin Röngen (sic), ended up there during the turbulent times of the Thirty Years War.
 It is likely that his move was connected with the fact that the ruler of the Bergische Land supported Martin Luther’s Protestantism.
 Apart from his work Martin Röngen occupied himself with the cottage industry of weaving at his farm.
 Lennep, like Rölscheid, is an idyllic spot in the valley of the mountain stream the Linnefe, worth a visit.
 The old derelict farm which remains there, in the familiar timber framing style of the Bergische Land, was once probably the property of Martin Röngen.